Plum Crisp

 Instructions

-• Preheat the oven to 350°F and spray a 2-quart baking dish (such as an 8x8-inch pan) with non-stick cooking spray.
+• Preheat oven to 350°F. Spray a 2-quart baking dish (8x8-inch) with non-stick cooking spray.

 Notes